Popular search terms:

 This notice or letter may include additional topics that have not yet been covered here.
 Please check back frequently for updates.

-What does this notice mean to me?
+What does this form mean to me?

 This is the form you use to request a CDP or Equivalent Hearing when the IRS advises that a levy will be or has been issued, or a Notice of Federal Tax Lien (NFTL) has been filed.